Hitchin and Calabi-Yau integrable systems via variations of Hodge structures: VHS of Hitchin systems

 \section{VHS of Hitchin systems}

-We apply the viewpoint of the previous section to a well-known and intensively studied class of algebraic integrable systems, namely $G$-Hitchin systems (\cite{Hit1}, \cite{Hit2}, \cite{Faltings}, \cite{Donagi}).
-More precisely, we describe the $\Z$-VHS of weight $1$ corresponding to the smooth part of a $G$-Hitchin system and describe the Lagrangian structure in terms of an abstract Seiberg-Witten differential.
-One crucial result is the description of the Hodge filtration via methods developed by Zucker (\cite{Zucker}).
-It establishes the link to M. Saito's (mixed) Hodge modules that allow us to establish the global isomorphism \ref{b} (cf. the introduction).
-We focus on simple complex Lie groups $G$ which are either of \emph{adjoint type} ($G=G_{ad}$) or \emph{simply connected} ($G=G_{sc}$).
-These are the relevant cases for our later purposes.
-However, the methods of this section are expected to generalize to other types of $G$. \\ \\ Fix a maximal torus $T\subset G$ with corresponding Cartan subalgebra $\tfr\subset \gfr=\mathrm{Lie}(G)$, root system $R$ and Weyl group $W$.
-Moreover, let $\cu$ be a Riemann surface of genus $g(\cu)\geq 2$ and consider the bundles
+In this section, we determine the $\Z$-VHS of weight $1$ corresponding to the smooth part of $G$-Hitchin systems.
+Moreover, we determine the Lagrangian structure in terms of an abstract Seiberg--Witten differential.
+One observation is that the Hodge filtration is given by Zucker's (\cite{Zucker}), see Lemma \ref{ApplicationZuckersVHS} which is crucial in Section \ref{ss:isoais}.
+In Section \ref{ss:hitchinadjsc}, we specialize to simple adjoint complex Lie groups which are either of \emph{adjoint type} ($G=G_{ad}$) or \emph{simply connected} ($G=G_{sc}$).
+These are the relevant cases for us.
+Even though these cases could be extracted from \cite[Section 3]{DP}, we give essentially self-contained proofs for the convenience of the reader.

-associated to the canonical bundle $K_\cu$ of $\cu$.
-Here we let $\C^*$ act on $\tfr$ and $\tfr/W$ in the standard way. \\ The moduli space $\Hig(\cu,G)$ of semistable $G$-Higgs bundle over $\cu$ admits the Hitchin map

-which is an integrable system with disconnected fibers (\cite{DG}, \cite{DP}).
-For our purposes we restrict attention to its restriction

-to the degree zero or neutral component $\Hig_1(\cu, G)\subset \Hig(\cu, G)$, i.e. the isomorphism classes of $G$-Higgs bundles with degree zero.
-This is a complex integrable system in the sense of Definition \ref{DefnIntSys}.
-In particular, it has connected fibers (\cite{DP}). \\ To investigate the $\Z$-VHS that $\Hit_1$ determines over an open dense subset of $\Bb$, we need further background.
-First of all, we observe that each root $\alpha$ of $\tfr$ yields a section